 Bubble mailers consist of multiple components, typically of bubble roll and paper.
 By removing the different components into separate materials, the paper can be recycled while the bubble roll, a non-biodegradable plastic can be recycled through a plastics recycling store drop-off.

-PAC Worldwide produces a large selection of 100% recyclable products including our poly mailers (Polyjacket, Polyjacket-R), poly bubble mailers (Airjacket, Jumbojacket, Xpandojacket, Clearjacket), rigid paperboard mailers (Mailjacket) and many others (Securejacket, Lab Bag, Autojacket, PACjacket film, Bubblerolls, and Folding cartons).
-When a customer receives their purchase packaged in a mailer, the question is often still asked – Is this recyclable?
-The answer is, Absolutely!
-In fact, much of the scrap polyethylene bags and wrap we use on a daily basis are recyclable and is unfortunately still ending up in landfills.
-Not only do we need to KNOW that they are recyclable, but we need to know HOW to recycle these types of plastic at the end of its useful life.
+PAC Worldwide produces a large selection of 100% recyclable packaging products, including our poly mailers (Polyjacket, Polyjacket-R), recyclable poly bubble mailers (Airjacket, Jumbojacket, Xpandojacket, Clearjacket), rigid paperboard mailers (Mailjacket) and many others (Securejacket, Lab Bag, Autojacket, PACjacket film, and Bubble roll).
+When a customer receives their purchase packaged in a poly mailer, questions are often still asked – Are poly mailers recyclable?
+Or, How do I recycle bubble roll?
+Much of the scrap polyethylene bags and plastic wrap we use on a daily basis are recyclable, but unfortunately, still end up in landfills.
+Not only do we need to know plastic bags, plastic film, and other plastic wraps are recyclable, but we need to know how to recycle these types of plastics at the end of their useful lives.

 Why is Recycling Important?

 The process of recycling uses far less energy than manufacturing with brand new raw materials.
 Recycling conserves energy and natural resources, reduces pollution, and helps prevent landfills from filling up.
 Simply put, recycling protects the environment for children, grandchildren, and great grandchildren. (www.ziploc.com/sustainability)

 Why can’t I put plastic bags in my recycling bin?